Salah-Alhaidri/excel-dashboard/README.md

 # excel-dashboard

-The SAM Database is a comprehensive dataset I’ve developed to help you manage and analyze critical information across various sectors like health, nutrition, and WASH.
+The SAM Database is a comprehensive dataset I’ve analyzed critical information across various sectors like health, nutrition, and WASH.
 This dataset is the foundation we used to build powerful dashboards that deliver meaningful insights and facilitate data-driven decision-making. you can download the database from the following link
 <br>
 <br>